Rooney to DC United: Beckham, Ibrahimovic, Kaka and the other stars to try MLS

 Rumours have been circulating for well over a month that Rooney's return to boyhood club Everton would come to an end after just one season in favour of a new start stateside.

 Manchester United and England's record goalscorer joins a host of star names who have chased a final career flourish in MLS.

-Here, we look at how some of Rooney's countrymen, former team-mates and rivals have performed in the MLS.
+Here, we look at how some of Rooney's countrymen, former team-mates and rivals have performed.

 David Beckham (LA Galaxy)

 Very much the trailblazer for the superstar acquisitions in the modern era of MLS, Beckham joined Galaxy from Real Madrid in 2007.
 The Manchester United great's loan moves to AC Milan in 2009 and 2010 soured his relationship with a section of his parent club's fanbase but he left as he arrived - a hero following MLS Cup triumphs in 2011 and 2012.
 Having exercised an option in his MLS contract to purchase an expansion franchise, Beckham's Miami team are set to enter the league in 2020.

 Arsenal's record goalscorer, Henry picked up the Champions League crown that had eluded him with Barcelona in 2009.
 A year later the France forward was bound for New York and he was named in the MLS All-Star XI in each of his four full seasons with the Red Bulls.
 Despite his team finishing 2013 with the best regular-season record, MLS Cup glory remained elusive before Henry moved into retirement.